Everything you need to know about clear aligners – Invisalign® Adelaide

 Together with one of our Treatment Coordinator’s I will then discuss your initial assessment results with you, as there may be different options that would be suitable.
 We will discuss treatment plan, length of treatment and cost.

 As a Specialist Orthodontist in Adelaide, I am an expert at straightening teeth and correctly aligning jaws.
 This means that I’m constantly working to stay at the forefront of the latest developments in technology.
-During the initial assessment I will be able to answer any questions you may have.
+During the initial assessment myself and my Treatment Coordinator will be able to answer any questions you may have.

 If you feel that clear aligners are the right choice for your treatment, the process can begin.
 We can even start your treatment on the same day if you let our staff know at the time of booking your initial consultation.